-Mistake #1: Not getting in the game
+Mistake #1: Not Getting in the Game

-So, while Snapchat may not be a great fit for a tax firm, there are networks that work well to support social media marketing for professional services.
+So, while platforms like Snapchat may not be a great fit for a tax firm, there are networks that work well to support social media marketing for professional services.
 Twitter, for example, can be a great place to share #taxtips and connect with people who need help.
-The best way to begin your social media strategy is to focus on the top networks that your potential customers are already using: Twitter, Instagram, Facebook and LinkedIn.
+The best way to begin your social media strategy is to focus on the top networks that your potential customers are already using: Twitter, Instagram, Facebook, and LinkedIn.

-Mistake #2: Not considering your audience
+Mistake #2: Not Considering Your Audience